 Clearly, there’s a tax advantage to HODLing.
 But what if you could avoid paying taxes on crypto altogether?
 Or at the very least, pay less in taxes while letting your potential returns compound over time by reinvesting?

-Enter the crypto IRA.
+Enter crypto IRAs.

 Pros & Cons of Crypto in an IRA